sapegin/washingcode-book/manuscript/book.md

 const rejectionReason = getRejectionReasons(isAdminUser);
 ```

-This is less important you may argue that moving code to a new function just because of reassignment isn’t a great idea, and you may be right, so use your own judgement here.
+This is less important.
+You may argue that moving code to a new function just because of reassignment isn’t a great idea, and you may be right, so use your own judgement here.

 In all examples above I’m replacing `let` with `const`.
 This immediately tells the reader that the variable won’t be reassigned.
 And you can be sure, it won’t: the compiler won’t allow that.
 And every time you see `let` in the code, you know that this code is more complex.